-Racing fans are in for a treat once again this week as we have yet another top notch four-day racing festival to get to stuck into.
+Racing fans are in for a treat once again in September as we have yet another top notch four-day racing festival to get to stuck into.
 South Yorkshire is the venue this time around as Doncaster lays on it’s annual St Leger Festival.
 Undoubtedly the track’s major event of the year, expect packed stands on Town Moor as the meeting builds to its Saturday crescendo.

 About the St Leger Festival

 The St Leger is widely regarded as one of the more challenging races of its class, mainly because of its distance of 1m 6f.
 The race is actually the last Classic of the season, which includes the 2000 Guineas, 1000 Guineas, Epson Oaks and the Epsom Derby.

 |2000 Guineas||1 Mile||Newmarket||May||£500,000|